gianfilippo/dorothea/index.md

 # DoRothEA

 ## Overview
 DoRothEA (Discriminant Regulon Expression Analysis) is a manually curated human regulon to estimate single sample transcription factor (TF) activities from gene expression data and consensus TF-target DNA binding networks.
 The approach assumes that the activity of a TF can be estimated from the mRNA levels of its direct target genes.
-We provide two versions of DoRothEA
+We provide two versions of DoRothEA.
 ### DoRothEA (v1)
 The first version of DoRothEA consists of 127 TFs targeting in total 7,445 genes.
 If you use this regulon please cite